I did the sanding.

 Open up the pump housing and check the pinion gear more closely.

-The solution I plane to use is to run the motor and using 100 wet and dry sand paper, take the shine of the motor shaft.
+The solution I plane to use is to run the motor and using 100 wet and

 Then apply a very small drop of water proof glue.